-Like a tranquil island of booze-laced bliss in the chaos of Central London, Aqua Kyoto sits high above Oxford Street ready for you to kick back, order a cocktail, and succumb to a sashimi coma.
+Aqua Kyoto – like a tranquil island of booze-laced bliss in the chaos of Central London – sits high above Oxford Street ready for you to kick back, order a cocktail, and succumb to a sashimi coma.

 And there are far worse places to find yourself incapacitated for the evening than the romantically lit roof terrace (which, you might want to know, almost immediately won a place on our list of the best rooftop bars in London) or the moody mirrored interior of the Japanese restaurant inside.

 At Aqua Kyoto he has put together a menu with plates of every size to suit your appetite: smaller numbers range from rice dishes (like the marinated wagyu steak and vegetable rice cooked before your eyes) to bitesize tempura (like fried prawns seasoned with wasabi salt), while the larger offerings encompass fish and skewered meat scorched on the robata charcoal grill, and blowout dishes of sansho peppered duck breast, king crab with house-made noodles, and slow-cooked miso and garlic pork belly.

 Then come the platters from the sushi and seafood bar, dishing out Scottish salmon and Orkney scallop with smoked daikon and beetroot caviar; mackerel and giant shrimp nigiri; and grilled eel with sweet potato.
 But if the choice is a little too overwhelming (and you’ve been wondering where you can order omakase in London), Anthony has put together a chef’s choice menu of his signature dishes, leaving you to sit back and enjoy the plush surroundings and fine libations.
 And if you really want to push the boat out, weekends are the domain of Aqua Kyoto’s free-flow brunches – which are right up there amongst the best bottomless bunches in London, mainly because of the generous three-course dining menu paired with a bloody Mary to kick you off, and 90 minutes of unlimited wine, beer, cocktails or Champagne (starting at £75 for the wine and beer).
 And for the night owls?
 Kyoto Nights take place every Wednesday evening, with banquets of exquisite Japanese dishes served alongside free-flowing prosecco and wines while you bop your head to live DJs.